-Africans living in the diaspora have a unique position as potential agents of change in helping to address Africa’s political and socio-economic challenges.
-In addition to financial remittances, their multiple, hybrid identities in and out of geographical and psycho-cultural spaces allow them to play a role as cultural and political ambassadors to foster social change and sustainable development back in their African homelands.
-However, this hybrid position is not without challenges and this book reflects some of the conundrums faced by members of the diaspora as they negotiate their relationships with their home countries.
+Africans living in the diaspora have a unique position as potential agents of change in helping to address Africa’s political and socioeconomic challenges.
+In addition to sending financial remittances, their multiple, hybrid identities in and out of geographical and psychocultural spaces allow them to play a role as cultural and political ambassadors to foster social change and sustainable development back in their African homelands.
+However, this hybrid position is not without challenges, and this book reflects some of the conundrums faced by members of the diaspora as they negotiate their relationships with their home countries.

 Table of Contents

-Stella-Monica Mpande is an award-winning multifaceted business and media professional, entrepreneur and critical communications, cultural and media scholar.
-Born in English-speaking Uganda, raised in French-speaking Côte d’Ivoire, prior to relocating to the United States, Dr. Mpande’s transcultural upbringing influences her works and personal experiences.
+Stella-Monica N. Mpande is an award-winning multifaceted business and media professional, artist, entrepreneur, and critical communications, cultural, and media scholar.
+Born in English-speaking Uganda, raised in French-speaking Côte d’Ivoire, prior to relocating to the United States, Dr Mpande’s transcultural upbringing influences her works and personal experiences.

-Dr. Mpande has taught at Howard University, where she earned her PhD, and at Johns Hopkins University as full-time faculty and a program coordinator.
-Her research in African development, diasporic affairs, diversity and inclusion, communications and relationship management has been published in several articles and books.
-Dr. Mpande’s versatile professional experiences in broadcast journalism, public relations, global marketing communications and advertising, the performance arts, ethics and compliance have led to her global career with Fortune 500 companies, international development and multilateral development organizations.
+Dr Mpande has taught at Howard University, where she earned her PhD, and at Johns Hopkins University as full-time faculty and a program coordinator.
+Her research in African development, diasporic affairs, diversity and inclusion, communications, and relationship management has been published in several articles and books.
+Dr Mpande’s versatile professional experiences in broadcast journalism, public relations, global marketing communications and advertising, the performance arts, ethics, and compliance have led to her global career with Fortune 500 companies, as well as international development and multilateral development organizations.
 Currently, she is an Ethics Officer at the World Bank Group.